 As opposed to conventional toilets, the best commercial composting toilet models do not require septic installation, saving you between $1,500 and $5,000 on installation costs.
 Although they are more expensive to buy than a traditional toilet, a composting toilet is comparatively easier and cheaper to install,.

 May Be Used Almost Anywhere

 Since composting toilet does not require a connection to a plumbing system, they can be installed almost anywhere.
 This makes them the best toilet option for homeowners living off-road or in places where connection to the sewer system is prohibitively expensive

 These units are suited for outdoor installations.
-Any spacing and sizing problems associated with composting toilet are easy to overcome with a little ingenuity.
+Any spacing and sizing problems associated with composting toilets are easy to overcome with a little ingenuity.

 The best composting toilets are known to last a lifetime, provided they are maintained properly.
 This is why some of the leading composting toilet manufacturers offer a lifetime warranty on their products.

 These toilets will also save you up to 30,000 gallons of water per year.
 Therefore, its safe to say that these toilets pay for themselves over time.

 Require Minimal Maintenance

 As compared to other compost forms, you dont have to worry about keeping the compost wet.
 Human waste maintains proper moisture levels within the basin housing the compost.
 Some models do, however, require you to turn the compost to mix it every now and then.

 For the best long-term results, look for toilets that meet or exceed current standards from the American National Standards Institute or a similar international organization.

 Composting Toilet Cons

 People with conditions that restrict their mobility may find composting toilets uncomfortable to use, as the toilet requires them to squat too low.
 Some model, especially the self-contained composting toilets, may not contain odor so well.